 - Video - Francis Schaeffer Studies is currently working on various video projects.
 Here is a short list:

 The following video selection includes both videos that we have produced as well as videos from others.
-We will be releasing a new video page in the near future, so watch for updates!
 Did you know that Francis Schaeffer Studies has release over 85 videos?
 You can find more videos on our YouTube Channel.

-Francis Schaeffer Studies regulary attends as well as host several events a year.
-The following is a list of upcoming events:
+Francis Schaeffer Studies regulary attends and sometimes host events.
+The following is a list of known yearly events:

-See our Events Page for full event information.
+See our Events Page for full event information and photos from past events.